lsst-dm/dmtn-183/index.rst

 All observing is complete for a night, all the alerts that were succesfully published that night could be combined into a single Avro Object Container file, stored on an archival filesystem.
 The set of published alerts can be identified by consuming from the Kafka topic.

+To read bulk alert data, users can request the Avro Object Container files for particular nights.
+We have not identified a particular protocol for those requests.

 Limitations
 ===========